-Well, we just talked about negative views on magic and this is a natural extension of that.
 Secondly, we have our high fantasy empire.
-The Bravo to your foresight.
-Magical powers come government is large with a vast bureaucracy adin a wide variety and so do the ways and means ministering a large territory.
-Magic here is more of shutting them down.
-Whether it's unlimited rules-based, using specific chants coupled with cosmic power, the ability to change your hair color, magical materials to bring about the intended or anything in between, all methods fall into two effect.
-As magic is more controllable, the state general categories.
-Hard Suppression and Soft has a strong incentive to promote and regulate Suppression.
-Hard Suppression requires active it.
-Beneficial spells and abilities would be subsimeasures to shut down magical potential, while Soft Suppression relies on passive measures. dized by the government and there could even be schools of magic completely monopolized by As with all things, there is considerable overlap them.
-What court system wouldn't want a spell and gray areas between and around these two or potion to sort through lies?
-Those that can categories, but fear not, they will be addressed. do magic would be celebrated and rewarded for their contributions.
-In this scenario, with magic Prisons for magic users would fall neatly into being manageable, maximum success becomes making sure supernatural abilities are running at peak efficiency.
+The government is large with a vast bureaucracy administering a large territory.
+Magic here is more rules-based, using specific chants coupled with magical materials to bring about the intended effect.
+As magic is more controllable, the state has a strong incentive to promote and regulate it.
+Beneficial spells and abilities would be subsidized by the government and there could even be schools of magic completely monopolized by them.
+What court system wouldn't want a spell or potion to sort through lies?
+Those that can do magic would be celebrated and rewarded for their contributions.
+In this scenario, with magic being manageable, maximum success becomes making sure supernatural abilities are running at peak efficiency.

-this category.
-If your world allows for individuals to develop all kinds of unique powers, then this prison will have a variety of cells designed to contain a specific type of power.
-Superhero comics can feature prisons designed to hold supervillains Now that we have talked about a few ways to after they've been arrested.
-One famous example maximize efficiency, let's talk about why that almost never happens on a large scale.
-Societies is the plastic prison constructed for Magneto, a are made up of a multitude of competing interests, supervillain that can control metal.
-In worlds all pulling in different directions to serve their where a large number of people share a similar needs.
-What is best for one group will be suboppower set, entire prisons can be built to halt one timal for another.
-This will result in the needs type of magic.
-Fire-users could be housed in a of one being placed above another, or reaching place made entirely of flame-proof materials.
-Those a compromise that pleases both, but falls short skilled in mental magic could be held captive in an of being the best solution to a given problem.
+Now that we have talked about a few ways to maximize efficiency, let's talk about why that almost never happens on a large scale.
+Societies are made up of a multitude of competing interests, all pulling in different directions to serve their needs.
+What is best for one group will be suboptimal for another.
+This will result in the needs of one being placed above another, or reaching a compromise that pleases both, but falls short of being the best solution to a given problem.
 Societal convention can also reduce efficiency.
 Our two examples had positive views of magic, but what if they didn't?
 Resources would be spent suppressing magic, rather than supporting it.
 One type of magic could be venerated while another is despised.
 While there are some societies that function quite well, you will always find some flawed or illogical reasoning somewhere.